You’ve likely heard about the intermittent fasting craze, and you’re probably wondering if it’s right for you.

 - This freezes very well.

-For more great recipes, get a copy of Karlene Karst’s new cookbook, This Kitchen Is for Dancing at natural health food stores, Chapters Indigo, and on Amazon.
+For more great recipes, get a copy of Karlene Karst’s new cookbook, This Kitchen Is for Dancing at natural health stores Chapters Indigo, and on Amazon.